 About Art Barn School of Art

-Art Barn School of Art is dedicated to fostering a love of art in its unique 69-acre environment in Porter County, IN.
-The Art Barn offers a full range of art education classes for children and adults.
-It is a venue for performing arts and weddings.
-In the Spring, the Art Barn walls fill floor to ceiling for the annual juried art exhibition (with a 12-year history).
-In September, Art Barn hosts it’s annual outdoor Art Blitz which engages visitors in art-making, demonstrations, live music, and food.
+Art Barn School of Art is dedicated to fostering the love of art for artists of all ages and abilities.
+Art Barn has a 50-year history and offers a full range of art education classes for children and adults, art exhibitions, and cultural programs year-round.
+In the Spring, the Art Barn walls fill floor to ceiling for the annual juried art exhibition (with a 29-year history).
+In September, Art Barn hosts its annual outdoor Art Blitz which engages visitors in art-making, demonstrations, and fun for the whole family.

 For more information, contact email@example.com.